-At 7:41 am on 17 August 2017, Larson and a team of fellow astronomers at Northwestern were alerted to a faint signal that registered on the LIGO and the European Gravitational Observatory’s Virgo network, which indicated something extraordinary was about to happen.
+At 7:41 am Central Daylight Time on 17 August 2017, Larson and a team of fellow astronomers at Northwestern were alerted to a faint signal that registered on the LIGO and the European Gravitational Observatory’s Virgo network, which indicated something extraordinary was about to happen.
 The signal was irrefutable evidence of an astrophysics phenomenon that had never been observed before: the explosive merger of two neutron stars.

 “When signals register in our network, the automated software (we call them “pipelines”) generates initial numbers about what the source might be, and this morning we knew we had something special,” writes Larson on his science communications blog, “Write Science.”

-A member of the LIGO Science Collaboration (LSC) for the last seven years, Larson is an Associate Director in the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) at Northwestern.
+A member of the LIGO Science Collaboration (LSC) for the last seven years, Larson is the Associate Director in the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) at Northwestern.
 Being part of a scientific mission that rewrites history is not new to Larson.
 In 2016 as a LSC scientist, Larson was involved in the first-ever detection of gravitational waves.

 Billed one of the most significant physics discoveries since Albert Einstein first predicted the existence of gravitational waves in his 1915 General Theory of Relativity, it garnered LIGO founders the 2017 Nobel Prize in Physics.

 As a LSC scientist, Larson’s contributions to the ground-breaking gravitational waves discoveries include analyzing data, making detection predictions and careful characterization and interpretation of the gravitational wave search results.